denniemok/slash-ping/README.md

 ### 1. Ping Normalisation

 Ping in Java does not only take into account network latency but also server-internal latency (i.e., processing delay).
 Very often, you find yourself entering a 10 ms (from server list) server but end up getting 50 ms ping (with /ping) in-game.
-To account for this, a way to normalise the ping values before displaying them in chat (or elsewhere with PAPI) is provided.
+To combat this issue, a way to normalise the ping values before displaying them in chat (or elsewhere with PAPI) is provided.

 **Normalised Value = Max ( Round ( Original Value * Multiplier + Offset ), Lower Bound )**